 - The violator must provide a final report on the project.

-For more information, see DEQ factsheet: SEP Frequent Questions.
+For more information, see the DEQ fact sheet: SEP Frequently Asked Questions.

 $27,140 to the Walla Walla Basin Watershed Council, Managed Aquifer Recharge Program